Numerical stability of a hybrid method for pricing options: Stability analysis of the hybrid tree/finite-difference method

 As noticed in the proof of Proposition \ref{prop-stability}, the factor multiplying $\psi_{k,j}(\theta)$ is different from zero because $\beta_{n,k}\geq 0$.
 So, the definition of $\psi_{k,j}$ is well posed and moreover, $\psi_{k,j}\in L^2([0,2\pi,),\mathrm{Leb})$.
 We now set $u^n_{\cdot,k,j}$ as the inverse Fourier transform of $\psi_{k,j}$, that is,

 Straightforward computations give that $u^n_{\cdot,k,j}$ fulfils the equation system \eqref{scheme_bates}. \end{remark}

-Of course, Theorem \ref{prop-stability} gives a stability property for the scheme introduced in \cite{bcz-hhw} for the Heston-Hull-White model: just take $\lambda=0$ (no jumps are considered).
+Of course, Theorem \ref{prop-stability} gives a stability property for the scheme introduced in \cite{bcz-hhw} for the Heston-Hull-White model (just take $\lambda=0$ - no jumps are considered).
+Moreover, for the standard Bates model, that is, $\sigma_r=0$ (deterministic interest rate), Theorem \ref{prop-stability} applies to the original (untruncated) scheme \eqref{backward-ter-inf-noL}.

-\subsubsection{Back to the original scheme \eqref{backward-ter-inf-noL}}
+\subsection{Back to the original scheme \eqref{backward-ter-inf-noL}}

 Let us now discuss what may happen when one introduces the threshold $L$.
 We recall that the original scheme \eqref{backward-ter-inf-noL} gives the numerical approximation of the function $F$ in \eqref{F} whereas the discount truncated scheme \eqref{backward-ter-inf} aims to numerically compute the function $F^L$ in \eqref{FL}.
 Proposition \ref{prop-FL} below shows that, under standard hypotheses, $F^L$ tends to $F$ as $L\to\infty$ very fast.
 This means that, in practice, we loose very few in using \eqref{backward-ter-inf} in place of \eqref{backward-ter-inf-noL}. \begin{proposition} Suppose that $f=f(t,y,v,x)$ has a polynomial growth in the variables $(y,v,x)$, uniformly in $t\in[0,T]$.
 Let $F$ and $F^L$, with $L>0$, be defined in \eqref{F} and \eqref{FL} respectively.
-Then there exist positive constants $c_T$ and $C_T(y,v,x)$ (depending on $(y,v,x)$ in a polynomial way) such that for every $L>0$
+Then there exist positive constants $c_T$ and $C_T(y,v,x)$ such that for every $L>0$

 for every $t\in[0,T]$ and $(y,v,x)\in\R\times\R_+\times \R$. \end{proposition}